AveryCaldwell/React-Portfolio/README.md

 ## __Description 📝__

-- A single-page React portfolio of work samples for a potential employer.
+- A single-page React portfolio of work samples for a potential employer using Material UI.

 <br>
 <hr>